 Today’s building is “only” just over 100 years old, but still manages to squeeze in a little history: it once provided office space for the Nazi HQ of the Vienna administrative district.
-(Not something commemorated with a plaque.)
+(Unsurprisingly, not something commemorated with a plaque.)

 Am Hof 5

 When you wander around the square, you find the kind of houses that might leave a lasting impression elsewhere, but earn little more than a shrug and a quick photo in central Vienna.
 So it is with Am Hof 5, built in 1820.

 Though let’s throw in one historical fact: the municipal cheese exchange had premises at this location back in the late 1600s.
 That’s a concept I could get behind today.